 She has worked on expert witness assignments covering diverse industries, with particular experience in the electricity, hotel, pharmaceutical and music sectors.
 She has been involved in all aspects of the dispute process, including giving initial pre-action advice, preparing expert witness reports, rebuttal reports, joint statements of the experts, and testifying in hearings.

-Liz has experience advising clients on pricing mechanisms and completion accounts policies in draft sale and purchase agreements and has been involved with a number of post-acquisition disputes, including being appointed as the expert to determine a completion accounts dispute in the UK defence sector and leading the team acting for the buyer in a purchase price dispute between two companies in the music industry.
+Liz has experience advising clients on pricing mechanisms and completion accounts policies in draft sale and purchase agreements and has been involved with a number of post-acquisition disputes, including being appointed as the expert to determine completion accounts and earn out disputes and leading the team acting for the buyer in a purchase price dispute between two companies in the music industry.